correctomatic/runner-image/README.md

 ## Build the image

 Build the image with `./build.sh`.
 All the parameters passed to the script will be passed to the `docker build` command.
-For example, to build the image with a custom tag.
-For example:
+For example, to build the image with a custom tag:

 ```bash
 ./build.sh --no-cache --tag correctomatic/runner:custom-tag